Wild about nature? You've come to the right place.

 "Many regular visitors are not aware that they are sharing the beach with sea turtles and other wildlife," said Jim Trifilio, Coastal Management Coordinator for the Emerald Coast CVB.
 "It is helpful for folks to be aware of sea turtle nesting habits and why some of the turtle species are endangered."

-Free and open to the public, the walks are scheduled for Tuesday and Wednesday at 8:00pm throughout the summer, and include a 30-minute orientation.
+Free and open to the public, the walks are scheduled for Tuesday and Wednesday at 7:30 pm from June through October, and include an orientation.
 The walks explore Okaloosa Island and Destin and are open to a maximum of 20 people each evening, age six and up.
 Times and locations subject to change based upon weather and turtle/turtle nest availability.

 The walks are conducted by George Gray, who has served as the county's Sea Turtle Coordinator for almost 20 years.
 Gray is licensed by the state to conduct the county's annual endangered species survey.
 "Public education is vital to keeping nesting turtles protected on our shores," said Gray.